trygvis/intellij-idea-dpkg/README.md

 EXAMPLES
 -------

+Example 1: Creating a package of the latest Ultimate Edition.

+    ./build-package

+The flavor can be overridden with `-f`.
+This option will also be remembered for the next run.

-Example 1: Creating a Solaris package of the latest Ultimate Edition.
+Example 2: Creating a Solaris package of the latest Ultimate Edition.

     ./build-package -f IU -p solaris

-Example 2: Creating a Debian package of the 95.4 build of the Community Edition.
+Example 3: Creating a Debian package of the 95.4 build of the Community Edition.

     ./build-package -f IC -p debian -v 95.4

-Example 3: Creating a Debian from a custom build of IDEA:
+Example 4: Creating a Debian from a custom build of IDEA:

     ./build-package -p debian -f IC -v 1.2.3 -s idea-IC-95.54